 Brucejack Gold / Silver Mine

-Pretivm’s 100%-owned Brucejack is an advanced-stage, high-grade gold exploration project which is part of a largely unexplored land package of over 103,000 hectares located 65 kilometers north of Stewart.
+Pretivm’s 100%-owned Brucejack is currently in construction.
+It is a high-grade gold exploration project which is part of a largely unexplored land package of over 103,000 hectares located 65 kilometers north of Stewart.
 Brucejack is comprised of high-grade, visible gold stringers within a lower grade (5 to 20 grams per tonne) gold quartz stockwork system.